kisupov/mpres-blas/README.md

    * Multiple-precision two-step ELLPACK implementation (`mp_spmv_mpmtx_ell2st`)
    * Multiple-precision DIA kernel for multiple-precision matrix using one thread per matrix row (`mp_spmv_mpmtx_dia`)

 4. Furthermore, MPRES-BLAS provides basic arithmetic operations with multiple precision for CPU and GPU through the `mp_float_t` data type (see `src/arith/`), so it can also be considered as a general purpose multiple-precision arithmetic library.
+   Currently, some arithmetic routines such as `mp_div`, `mp_sqrt` and `mp_inv_sqrt` rely on the MPFR library, and we will try to implement native algorithms in the future.

 5. The library also implements several optimized RNS algorithms, such as magnitude comparison and power-of-two scaling (see `src/rns.cuh`), and also supports extended-range floating-point arithmetic with working precision (see `src/extrange.cuh`), which prevents underflow and overflow in a computation involving extremely large or small quantities.